PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/process-data.md

 <img src="/guide/media/datasets/TCGA_Ovarian_Cancer/process-data/unnamed-chunk-4-1.png" title="plot of chunk unnamed-chunk-4" alt="plot of chunk unnamed-chunk-4" width="500" style="display: block; margin: auto auto auto 0;" />

 #### Note 8
-The rank of each gene is inversely proportional to the log of the $$P$$ as smaller values are less probably under the null hypothesis.
+The rank of each gene is inversely proportional to the log of the $$P$$ as smaller values are less likely under the null hypothesis.

 ## <a href="#datasets" name="datasets">VIII.
 Datasets</a>